 Learn how California Sea Grant is helping bring back endangered coho salmon in Sonoma County.
 If you like to go fishing, learn how to tell the difference between endangered coho and other species, to avoid heavy fines.

 Non-native species can wreak havoc in lakes, rivers, and the ocean.
-Help protect kelp beds and reefs from invasive seaweeds, or check out our manual for lake managers on early detection monitoring for quagga mussels.
+Help protect kelp beds and reefs from invasive seaweeds, or check out our manual for lake managers on early detection monitoring for quagga mussels and rapid response to suspected invasions.